jules2689/trudeau/docs/2020-04-21/post_news.md

 Having the ability to retain staff and rehire people will putemployers in the best possible position to resume normal circumstances once circumstancesdo allow it.
 The health and wellness of Canadians is almost -- is also that much better when people have the ability to pay their bills, their rent and buy food for their families.
 It is a government's intent to keep as many Canadians working as possible and the implementation of the Canada emergency wage subsidy is one ofthe measures in place to supportthis goal.[speaking french][voice of interpreter] the Canada emergency wage subsidy covers upto 75% of employees' salaries.
 This can be up to $847 per worker per week for up to a maximum of 12 weeks.
-The subsidy is back dated to march 15 and businesses will be able to apply as of next monday, april 27.
+The subsidy is back dated to March 15 and businesses will be able to apply as of next Monday, April 27.
 The Canada revenue agency will administer the wage subsidy programme on behalf of the government of Canada.
 This programme will send funds to thousands of canadian businesses each week.
 The Canada revenue agency is committed to helping workers andbusinesses.[end of translation] announcing a Canada emergency wage subsidy web page.
 The page includes a calculator that will help employers to determine quickly the subsidy amount they can expect to claim based on the information that they enter into the calculator.
 The government is grateful for the input we have received from many stakeholders during our consultations in the last few weeks.
 These consultations have led to the efficient and quick launch of the website to date.[speaking french][voice of interpreter] I am happy to announce to Canadians that todaythe Canada revenue agency is launching a calculator on its website to help employers prepare for their application to the wage subsidy which will helptheir employees.
-We thank business representatives and all stakeholders who have helped in preparing this web page.[end of translation] Canada wagesubsidy as of april 27.
+We thank business representatives and all stakeholders who have helped in preparing this web page.[end of translation] Canada wagesubsidy as of April 27.
 It is expected that 90% of the applications will have been processed by the 5th of may withdirect deposits and cheques madeand sent soon after.
 Until then, businesses are invited to update their businessaccount on the Canada revenue agency's website.
-Technical debriefing session will also be offered this afternoon to the media.[speaking french][voice of interpreter] businesses will be able to file their applications for the Canada emergency wage subsidy as of april 27th.
+Technical debriefing session will also be offered this afternoon to the media.[speaking french][voice of interpreter] businesses will be able to file their applications for the Canada emergency wage subsidy as of April 27th.
 We expect that 90% of applications will have been processed by may 5th and this will quickly be followed by direct deposits and cheques being sent out.
 Until then, businesses are invited to update their profileson the Canada revenue agency website.
 This afternoon, there will be a technical briefing for media.